-Director of Student Financials, Blanton Student Services Building, Room 212 214-768-3417
+University Bursar, Blanton Student Services Building, Room 212

 - a.
 Tuition and fees.

 - b.
 Living on campus.

 - c.
 Optional and course fees.

 - d.
 Financial policies.

 - e.
 Administrative fees and deposits.

 - f.
 Payment options.

 - g.
 Any refund policy with which the institution is required to comply for the return of unearned tuition and fees or other refundable portions of costs paid to the institution.